RiotGames/cloud-inquisitor/docs/additional_options.rst

 To switch back to local Auth simply execute ::

-# python3 manage.py auth -a "Local Authentication"
+# cloud-inquisitor auth -a "Local Authentication"

 ------------------------